Government officials ‘frequently engaged in corrupt practices with impunity’ – US Report

 On August 31, the Ghana Center for Democratic Development released highlights from a survey conducted between May 23 and June 3.

-Transparency International’s Global Corruption Barometer published in 2019 found that 59 percent of respondents claimed there was rampant corruption in the Ghana Police Service, more so than any other government institution.
+Transparency International’s Global Corruption Barometer published in 2019 found 59 per cent of respondents claimed there was rampant corruption in the Ghana Police Service, more so than any other government institution.